ibm-cloud-docs/containers/cs_subnets.md

     ```
     {: pre}

-    **Note:** The creation of this service fails because the Kubernetes master cannot find the specified load balancer IP address in the Kubernetes config map.
+    **Note:** The creation of this service fails because the Kubernetes master cannot find the specified load balancer IP address in the Kubernetes configmap.
 When you run this command, you can see the error message and the list of available public IP addresses for the cluster.

     ```
     Error on cloud load balancer a8bfa26552e8511e7bee4324285f6a4a for service default/myservice with UID 8bfa2655-2e85-11e7-bee4-324285f6a4af: Requested cloud provider IP 1.1.1.1 is not available.
 The following cloud provider IPs are available: <list_of_IP_addresses>